-The account management portal allows company administrators to generate and admin access to the HIVE suite of tools.
-This doesn’t require a windows desktop with HIVE running.
-User Administration can be done from any web enabled device, allowing Company Admins ease of access to important tasks from anywhere.
+The account management portal allows company administrators to generate and administer access to the HIVE suite of tools, and the content stored in HIVE.
+Administration can be done from any web-enabled device, allowing ease of access to important tasks from virtually anywhere.

-It is often an inconvenience when you must be at your desk, in front of your computer to execute on basic user management tasks.
-Sometimes we are out of the office or standing at the user’s desk and need to grant access to a toolset or portion of a toolset quickly.
+It is often inconvenient to be required to be at your desk, in front of your computer, to execute basic management tasks.
+Sometimes you may be out of the office, or standing at the user’s desk, and need to grant access to a toolset or portion of a toolset quickly.

-There will often be times when access to HIVE libraries need to be controlled consistently for multiple users.
-The HIVE group management web interface makes this process very easy and reduces dependence on the HIVE desktop application.
+There will often be times when access to HIVE libraries needs to be controlled consistently for multiple users.
+The HIVE group management web interface makes this process very easy.

-Adding new users is a process that can be entirely done via the web interface.
-Any company administrator can easily open the web page, and a user and make group associations from anywhere there is a web connection.
+Managing users is a process that can be entirely done via the web interface.
+Any company administrator can easily open the web page, add or edit a user and make group associations from anywhere there is an Internet connection.

 Users can leverage HIVE to quickly search and find the exact content they require for use in their projects.
 When users can find what they need quickly and efficiently, they can be significantly more productive.
 Design models don’t grow in file size unnecessarily from too much loaded content which means project run more smoothly and can be more easily navigated.

 HIVE knows how to handle the needs of specialized design applications like Autodesk Revit.
 This means that project specific views, custom data and special application commands can be leveraged from a single source.
 One-stop shopping for content makes HIVE easy to implement, enabling users to work at their most efficient pace.

 The ability to search and filter by automatic file properties and content parameters makes content administration extremely easy.
 Since users will always get access to all parameters of a piece of content, they can search with confidence that desired content can always be found easily.